+Choosing WHICH passive index is an active decision requiring skill.
 Prudent men invest in skill.
-If you think the best stock pickers work at Standard and Poor's, MSCI, FTSE or Russell invest in a "cheap" fund they ACTIVELY trade.
+If you think the best stock pickers work at Standard and Poor's, MSCI or Russell invest in a "cheap" fund they ACTIVELY trade.
 If you don't like unskilled long only risk or realize that a skilled stock picker is more likely to be managing a hedge fund, then avoid them.
 Why tie up YOUR capital in a manager's 500th or 2000th "best" idea?

 True buy and hold?
 The original components of the S&P in 1957 have outperformed the actively managed S&P. That's because the unskilled S&P committee keeps on buying highs and selling lows.
 Dumb trading.
 A portfolio of good hedge funds has outperformed all index funds EVERY YEAR net of fees since 1957 on a volatility adjusted basis.
 Name any business where passive succeeds over time.
 No-one has investment skill?
 NO-ONE?